 Part of the reason behind this is the fact that during those 7 to 14 days, the patient’s body and brain are undergoing changes that have profound effects on things like their mood, sleep patterns, energy levels, ability to concentrate and many other factors that make them less-than-ideal participants in therapy.
 It’s only once they are through the acute withdrawal phase that their treatment can really start to make measurable gains.

 That is why at Enterhealth, we recommend that patients go through our complete continuum of care.

 For those who aren’t familiar with the continuum of care at Enterhealth, it generally goes like this: Patients are admitted to our inpatient facility (Enterhealth Ranch in Van Alstyne) and undergo initial assessments meant to determine their level of physical and mental health.
-If they require it, they then begin a carefully monitored medical detox regimen while attending different therapy sessions to help them understand themselves, what drove them to substance abuse in the first place, establish proper coping mechanisms, etc.
+If they require it, they then begin a carefully monitored drug and alcohol detox regimen while attending different therapy sessions to help them understand themselves, what drove them to substance abuse in the first place, establish proper coping mechanisms, etc.

 Following a successful stay at our inpatient facility, patients either return home or to a sober-living home, and they continue with their therapy through our outpatient facility (Enterhealth Outpatient Center of Excellence in Park Cities).
 That’s a fairly broad overview, but it’s also fairly typical for someone who decides to do the entire process.
 And that’s important, because the success rate for patients who go through the entire continuum of care is far better than those who only participate in the program piecemeal.

-By Irina Gromov, MD, PhD, Addiction Psychiatrist
+Written by Irina Gromov, MD, PhD, Addiction Psychiatrist